|

 Line 10100 - Employment income

 Use the keyword Phased-Retirement to enter the amount deemed, under a phased retirement arrangement, to be income received from pensionable employment, on which an additional contribution to the Quebec Pension Plan (QPP) is calculated.
-This amount is tax-exempt and is not included in the amount in box A or box R, as per box U of the RL-1.
+This amount is tax-exempt and is not included in the amount in box A or box R, as per box G3 of the RL-1.

 See the Taxnet Pro™ T1 Line-by-Line Guide (subscription required):